 Where to Seek Inspiration?

-This is a question which really has more answers than we have time to write in one short article.
+This is a question that really has more answers than we have time to write in one short article.
 As you probably already know, inspiration can come from the most random of sources.
-Magazines, TV programmes, pre-existing apps that call out for improvement, mood boards, music, etc. The list goes on and on and on.
+Magazines, TV programs, pre-existing apps that call out for improvement, mood boards, music, etc. The list goes on and on and on.
 As an app developer, you’ll know the places to go to when seeking inspiration, and you probably have your own favorite ways to get the creative juices flowing.
 However, we’d like to point out one question that you really should be asking yourself, and which often leads to highly satisfactory results.

 Instead of asking yourself ‘what should I create?’, you need to be asking yourself ‘what needs to be created?’.
 By putting yourself in the shoes of your client and their audience, you can step out of your usual pattern of working and thinking, and approach your project from a more user-oriented approach.
 If you were the customer of the business you’ve been booked to create an app for, what sort of features would you most like to see?
 Which colors or themes would you most immediately be drawn towards?
 What do you dislike about the apps currently on the market in the same field?
 All of these kinds of thoughts will help you narrow down your thought processes, and pinpoint more accurately how to proceed.

 For Love or Money